wildlifeai/pepeketua_landmarks/readme.rst

 If you use this code or its models in your research, please cite:

-Huy G, Carmon E, Vinograd B, Anton V (2021).
+Hay G, Carmon E, Vinograd B, Anton V (2021).
 An open-source landmark detection model approach to facilitate the individual identification of New Zealand endemic frogs. https://github.com/wildlifeai/pepeketua_landmarks

 Collaborations/questions